japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

 == Inside Creating SparkContext

-This document describes what happens when you xref:ROOT:SparkContext.adoc#creating-instance[create a new SparkContext].
+This document describes what happens when you ROOT:SparkContext.md#creating-instance[create a new SparkContext].

 [source, scala]
 ----